JetBrains/projector-docker/README.md

 How to run JetBrains IDE in Docker and access it via a web browser?

-Firstly, pull an image with needed IDE:
+Firstly, pull an image with needed IDE

+from Space:

 ```shell
 docker pull registry.jetbrains.team/p/prj/containers/projector-clion